 How can countries be assured of sufficient rice supplies, and food security, at any given time?

+Food security is not just an issue of national concern, but one that also has regional and global dimensions.
+The global and regional rice market cannot afford to be influenced by unilateral actions of major rice exporting and importing countries.
+Rather, coordinated policy actions are needed to minimize global rice price surges.
+Food safety nets are very important at a national level especially in view of the need to protect the poor and vulnerable.
+For example, we are looking at the possibility of a regional rice reserve complemented by national stocks.
 In addition, all countries will need to look at enhancing productivity.
 We have to produce more rice with less water, make better use of our land, and also use less labor as rural population continue to migrate to the cities.
 It is estimated that by 2026 more than half the population in Asia will be living in urban centers.
 This is a complex phenomenon that links key issues such as food, water, energy, nutrition, and poverty.

 What are the key outputs expected from the forum?

 The main objective of the forum is to find out what short- and medium-term policies can be coordinated to reduce the price volatility of rice.